ebokai/mcm_greedy/README.md

 use run.bat (specify input filename) use `.\mcm_greedy.exe <FILENAME>`

-## Examples

-All the useful functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file, and described in the sections below.
-For hands-on and simple tests of the program, check the examples in the function `int main()` of the `main.cpp` file.
-In the input folder, we provided the binary dataset `Dataset_Shapes_n9_N1e5.dat`, which is the dataset used in the section "Boolean description of a binary dataset" of Ref.
-[1].

 ## License

 This code is an open source project under the GNU GPLv3.